-Macon, MI, native Tyra Ivory held on to the saying “When one door closes, another opens,” which led her to make history.
+Macon, MS, native Tyra Ivory held on to the saying “When one door closes, another opens,” which led her to make history.

 Rejection To Making History